About the Thesis Fair

 1 month: developing and understanding

-2-4 months for developing method for developing
+2-4 months for developing method

-2 months: finalising
+1-2 months: finalising

-1 month: writing
+1 month: polishing the writing

 Scope of the project